 Country B routinely samples 40 weeks out of 52 available in the year.
 In the temporal table (TE) it should report 40 rows where totalN=40 weeks, n=40 weeks, method = NPEJ, and probInclusion=1

+FAQ 20

 Question: When in an onboard trip the length frequencies may be collected at haul level but the sampling goals in terms of number of ages that observers aim to collect per length-class is set at trip level.
 How should this information be entered in the RDBES?

 The situation described is one of quota-sampling for ages at trip-level and will requires careful documentation so it can be correctly signaled to those carrying out estimation.
 Two variants are known to occur: